Table of Contents

 Beyond antifreeze, other automotive chemicals pose significant risks:

-Can cause gastrointestinal upset and potential aspiration pneumonia if vomit -
+- Motor oil Can cause gastrointestinal upset and potential aspiration pneumonia if vomit

-Contain ethylene glycol, which can cause similar effects to antifreeze -
+- Brake fluid Contain ethylene glycol, which can cause similar effects to antifreeze

 Secure all automotive fluids in the garage and clean up spills quickly.